 - The Knabe remains in a satisfactory state, and this year it was revoiced to improve its tone and responsiveness.

 - The Lent, Holy Week, and Pentecost festivals will soon be upon us.
-The Epiphany Young Singers is planning to sing with the Chapel Choir during holy week.
 The Chapel Choir will, once again, be taking on a rigorous practices schedule to make that time inspiring and uplifting.
-The handbell will join the Easter celebration with joyful ringing!
+The handbell group will join the Easter celebration with joyful ringing!

 Join Choir and Sing For Joy!